CARRIER-project/verticox/java/verticox/README.md

 ## Verticox N-party scalar product protocol wrapper

 This is a wrapper that can be used to incorperate the N-party scalar product protocol within verticox by Dai et al. The advantage of using this wrapper is that you no longer need to share the time of events among all parties.

-### ToDo:

-Local data is currently not actually used.
-This seems wrong.
+This wrapper allows you to set a value per individual.
+Then insert this value into the n-party protocol.

+The assumption is that only 1 party contains values (e.g. co-variates) for a given value the other parties only contain selection criteria (e.g. individual is right-cencored, individual has event-time t ).
+It is possible for party A to contain values for individual 1, party B for individual 2 and party C knows the selection criteria.
+It is also acceptable if A knows both the relevant values & selection criteria.
+But it should not be the case that both A & B know relevant values

+To use this method the following needs to be done:

+1) setPrecision (default 5)
+2) determineMinimumPeriod (can be skipped if you minimumperiods are already known)
+3) setValues for the party who owns the relevant data
+4) sumRelevantValues

+#### Open question:

+Do the values need to be encrypted when shared?

 The following methods are implemented: